 oil paintings, and glittering gold-and-silver altars, the cathedral certainly seemed to achieve its aim.

 Today Cusco's Catedral is one of the town's star attractions, noted mainly for its amazing collection of colonial art that mixes Christian and non-Christian imagery.
-Entering the Catedral from the Sagrada Familia chapel, head to your right to the first nave where you'll find the famous oil painting (reputed to be the oldest in Cusco) depicting the earthquake that rocked the town in 1650.
+Entering the Catedral from the Sagrada Familia chapel, head to your right to the first nave, where you'll find the famous oil painting (reputed to be the oldest in Cusco) depicting the earthquake that rocked the town in 1650.
 Among the depictions of burning houses and people fleeing, you'll see a procession in the Plaza.
-Legend has it that during the earthquake, the citizens took out from the Catedral a statue of Jesus on the cross and paraded it around the Plaza—halting the quake in its tracks.
+Legend has it that during the earthquake, the citizens removed a statue of Jesus on the cross from the Catedral and paraded it around the Plaza—halting the quake in its tracks.
 This statue, now known as the Señor de los Temblores, or Lord of the Earthquakes, is Cusco's patron, and you'll find him depicted in many Cusqueñan paintings.

 To see the famous statue, head across the Catedral to the other side, where in the nave and to the right of the passage connecting the Catedral to the adjoining Iglesia del Triumfo, you'll find el Señor himself.
 The dark color of his skin is often claimed to be a representation of the indigenous people of Cusco; actually, it's the effect of years of candle smoke on the native materials used in its fabrication.